kaikcreator/webWorkerFactorialExample/README.md

 npm install -g simplehttpserver
 ```

 Then run `npm start`.
-This will execute webpack in watch mode, and *simplehttpserver* in paralel using http://localhost:8080
+This will execute webpack in watch mode, and *simplehttpserver* in parallel using http://localhost:8080